PostHog/posthog.com/contents/blog/github-cms.md

 4. Reviewers comment and make suggestions.
 Creator updates until approved.

 5. Content gets merged and changes publish to the production site automatically.
+PRs are connected to the issues, which are automatically closed when merged.

 GitHub and a text editor are all we need to go from idea to published content.
 The features of GitHub provide many benefits to our workflow such as: